In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Meet Yuri Alekseev, a former lawyer, and now homeless, as he positions himself.

-His house burned down a few years ago and this is already the second dugout that he dug out and lives here for his own pleasure - he does housework, reads and receives guests.
-He does not plan to return to the benefits of civilization - there is too much fuss and unnecessary effort.
+His house burned down several years ago and this is the second dugout that he dug out and lives here for his own pleasure - he does housework, reads and receives guests.
+He has no plans to return to the benefits of civilization - there is too much fuss and unnecessary effort.

-For the construction of the dugout, it took a little - a shovel, dry pine trunks, polyethylene, clay and stones.
+To build a dugout, it took little - a shovel, dry pine trunks, polyethylene, clay and stones.

-Water for the household is used rainwater, which Yuri collects (how exactly, she did not specify).
+The water used for the farm is rainwater, which Yuri collects (she did not specify how).

-The sleeping mattress was somehow brought by guest workers, the rest was added as they arrived ...
+The mattress for sleeping was somehow brought by the migrant workers, the rest was added as they arrived...

-And the photos of the classics fit perfectly into the interior.
+And the photographs of the classics fit perfectly into the interior.

-A white rabbit lives in a hole, he is also Petruha and an old friend of Yuri.
+A white rabbit lives in the hole, aka Petrukha and Yuri’s old friend.

 Attentive and thoughtful.

 Edgar the raven also lives here.
-This one was embarrassed by the guests and pretended to be interested in the traffic going on outside the window along Yaroslavka.
+This one was embarrassed by the guests and pretended that he was interested in the traffic going on outside the window in Yaroslavka.

-The survival manual came in handy for the first time.
+The survival manual was useful for the first time.

 Inside is the same red telephone, through which the owner hears a call from the intercom.